The EASIEST DIY Dog Bed (Repurposed Furniture)

 STEP 3:

-After the first coat is dry (about an hour or so), apply a second coat the same as the first.
+After the first coat dries (about an hour), apply a second coat the same way.
 When using a darker color like Aubergine, it is safe to say the chalk mineral paint will cover in two coats.

 After two coats of chalk mineral paint, the DIY dog bed was ready to use.
 Now my pup has it's very own piece of furniture.